Analyze signals in the frequency and time-frequency domains

 the function windows each segment with a Kaiser window.
 The shape factor

-β of the window, and therefore the leakage, is adjustable.
+β of the window, and therefore the leakage, can be adjusted

 Display Spectrum Power